drfloob/Irrelevant/README.md

 # irrelevant

+Note: **NOT FUNCTIONAL YET**

 Irrelevant is an old-school gamepad emulator for Android phones.
-It allows you to use your Android phone as a basic input device for computer games, and it comes pre-packed with a handful of familiar console controller skins.
+It allows you to use your Android phone as a basic input device for computer games.

+This is a combination of java server for your computer and an android app.
+If you're looking for a non-technical solution, this isn't it.

-The keymappings are configurable, and if you can code a bit, you can define your own controllers!
+The keymappings are configurable, and if you can code a bit, you can define your own controllers pretty easily.

-## changelog

 ## roadmap